Captive-Studio/gitlab-ci/README.md

 Example 1 : if `package.json` file exists then all `nodejs:*` jobs will be run

-Example 2 : if `.rubycritic.yml` file exists then the `ruby:ruby-critic` job will be run
+Example 2 : if `.rubycritic.yml` file exists then the `ruby:rubycritic` job will be run

 **Reference**